GarettHeineck/intermediate.wheatgrass_seed.ct_4.6.19/README.md

    1. Build three random forest models.
    1. Operate image analysis using the models and EBImage functions.
    1. Output and save a summary data file.
-1. This script will take about 4-6 minutes to run (13.3 min with a 2014 MacBook Pro 16G RAM macOS High Sierra).
+1. This script will take about 4-6 minutes per image to run (13.3 min with a 2014 MacBook Pro 16G RAM macOS High Sierra).